UTSHO2628/Python-Open-CV-Project1/README.md

 # Python Object Detection with OpenCV

-This project uses OpenCV to detect various objects like people, books, phones, TV, pens, and more via the camera.
+This project uses OpenCV to detect various objects like people, books, phones, TV, pens, and more via the camera

 ## Requirements:
-- Python 3.x
+- Python 3.0
 - OpenCV (`pip install opencv-python`)
 - Other dependencies (list them here)